 Hearing of her husband’s demise on September 11, 1227, she lamented: He is dead.
 He is dead.
 It is to me as if the whole world died today.
 After Ludwig’s death, Elizabeth threw herself fully into religion and a preparation for eternity.

-Such was Elizabeth’s reputation for holiness, along with the abundance of miracles through her intercession, that she was canonized less than five years later, by Gregory IX on May 27, 1235.
+Such was Elizabeth’s reputation for holiness, along with the abundance of miracles through her intercession, that she was canonized just shy of five years later, by Gregory IX on May 27, 1235.
 Her tomb was a very popular place of pilgrimage for many years, and a grand church built in her honour by the Teutonic Knights, but like the latter, devotion has faded of late.

-One wonders how many know her story – the church still stands as a testament, and, like a priest waiting to hear confessions, Elizabeth is there in heaven, waiting for our prayers and requests.
+One wonders how many know her story.
+The magnificent Elizabethekirche still stands as a testament, and, like a priest waiting to hear confessions, Elizabeth is amongst the heaveny host heaven, waiting for our prayers and requests.

 So send them along – you never know what miracles might be sent your way.